Car seat safety

 - Always ensure that the locking clip remains attached to the car seat when the UAS is used to secure the seat.
 This allows for the clip to be available if the seat needs to be secured into a vehicle that doesn’t have the UAS.

-- Fill out and mail the registration card that comes with your child’s car seat.
+- Fill out and mail the registration card that comes with your child’s car seat or register it online.
 If there is a recall, the company will be able to contact you.

 More information from the CPS: